mbrock/feedbase/README.md

     bin/feedbase
     lib/feedbase.js

-Also be sure to check out Keeper <https://github.com/nexusdev/keeper>, an "admin toolkit for incentive-following software daemons," designed to do things like publishing price feeds to blockchains.
+You can also check out Keeper (<https://github.com/nexusdev/keeper>), an "admin toolkit for incentive-following software daemons," designed to do things like publishing price feeds to blockchains.